Homelessness Research

-Houselessnes and Health: Integrating structural, social and behavioral pathways
+Homelessness and health: Integrating structural, social, and behavioral pathways

-Our current NSF-funded research aims to develop a holistic understanding of the factors that drive variation in health among people living with housing insecurity in the United States.
+Our current NSF-funded research aims to develop a holistic understanding of the factors that drive variation in health among people experiencing homelessness in the United States.
 This work is a collaboration between Lesley Jo Weaver, Josh Snodgrass, and Zachary DuBois at the University of Oregon.

-People with insecure housing endure high risks of illness and death across all categories, yet the specific pathways leading to variable health outcomes in this vulnerable population are under-investigated.
-This project investigates the individual, community, and structural factors that shape health for people with insecure housing, aiming to understand the nuanced ways that these factors interact to affect specific vulnerabilities.
-To answer these questions, we compare experiences of people living with unsheltered houselessness and sheltered houselessness.
+People experiencing homelessness endure high risks of illness and death across all categories, yet the specific pathways leading to variable health outcomes in this population are under-investigated.
+This project investigates the individual, community, and structural factors that shape health for people with who are or have recently been homeless.
+We aim to understand the nuanced ways that factors across these three levels of influence interact to affect specific vulnerabilities.
+To answer these questions, we compare experiences of people living with unsheltered homelessness and sheltered homelessness, and those who have transitioned into permanent supportive housing.

 Media coverage